PrairieLearn/PrairieLearn/docs/workspaces/index.md

   - `image`: Docker Hub image serving the IDE and containing the desired compilers, debuggers, etc.
   - `port`: port number used by the workspace app inside the Docker image
   - `home`: home directory inside the Docker image -- this should match the running user's home directory specified by the image maintainer and can't be used (for example) to switch the running user or their home directory
   - `gradedFiles` (optional, default none): list of file paths (relative to the `home` path) that will be copied out of the workspace container for grading.
 Files can be in subdirectories, but the files must be explicitly listed (e.g. listing `dir/file.txt` is okay, but specifying `dir` alone is not).
 If a file is in a subdirectory, the relative path to the file will be reconstructed inside the autograder.
+Wildcards are allowed (e.g., you can specify `dir/*.c`) and will match any files in the workspace that match them.
+The wildcard `**` can be used to identify files in all subdirectories of the workspace (e.g., `**/*.py` will copy the files with `.py` extension in the home directory and in all its subdirectories).
+Paths with wildcards are considered optional.
   - `args` (optional, default none): command line arguments to pass to the Docker image
   - `syncIgnore` (optional, default none): list of files or directories that will be excluded from sync
   - `rewriteUrl` (optional, default true): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /